Record-setting Sherpa guide contemplates retirement

 He said he watched as some men from his village worked a few months in mountaineering and came back with good clothes and money, while he struggled on the farm and didn’t make enough to support his family.

-He decided to leave his plow and farm tools behind and head to the nearest mountain to work as a porter.
+Sherpa decided to leave his plow and farm tools behind and head to the nearest mountain to work as a porter.

 He was the first of his nine siblings to take up mountaineering as a career, but was soon joined by his two other brothers.
 His only son, who is now in college, has gone to the lower reaches of mountains with his father but does not want to follow his footsteps.